Alioune96/Alioune96/README.md

 Hi, My name is Alioune Diasse.
 Currently on an quest to be the best programmer i can be!

-    I'm looking to collaborate with like minded individuals who are on the same quest as me or can help me reach my goal.
+    I'm looking to collaborate with like minded individuals who are on the same quest as me.

-    Feel free to reach out through github or aliounediasse1996@yahoo.com
+    Feel free to reach out through github or aliounediasse1996@yahoo.com.

     Fun Facts:
         - Love anime